phyzhenli/AM/README.md

 ### scripts

-The files 'constraints_comb.tcl' and 'constraints_seq.tcl' works for multipliers and accelerators respectively.
+The files 'constraints_comb.tcl' and 'constraints_seq.tcl' work for multipliers and accelerators respectively.